aag/dinoremix/README.md

 php composer.phar test
 ```

+Minification of the frontend assets happens during deploy.
+To run it locally,
+run `npm run build`.
+If there are minified files in `public/assets/dist`, then
+those will be served to the browser instead of the source files.

 ### License

 This code is free software licensed under the GPL 2.
 See the [LICENSE.md](LICENSE.md) file for details.